statelyai/xstate/docs/guides/interpretation.md

 This will immediately schedule all batched events to be processed sequentially.
 Since each event causes a state transition that might have actions to execute, actions in intermediate states are deferred until all events are processed, and then they are executed with the state they were created in (not the end state).

 This means that the end state (after all events are processed) will have an `.actions` array of _all_ of the accumulated actions from the intermediate states.
-Each of these actions will be bound to their respective intermediate states.
+Each of these actions will be bound to its respective intermediate states.

 ::: warning